 "It's a waste of time, manpower and the Emperor's bolter shells".

-He also casually talks to Ultrmarine Captain Sicarius about how he was "old friends" with Guilliman and plans to steal his body from Macragge because his gallery is a better place for it.
+- He also casually talks to Ultramarine Captain Sicarius about how he was "old friends" with Guilliman and plans to steal his body from Macragge because his gallery is a better place for it.
 Unfortunately, those darned Eldar got to Guilliman first....

 "Captain Rumann?
 When this is over, we need to talk".

-During "The Trials of Azrael" the titular Azrael fights Kharn the Betrayer, during which, Azrael proudly declares himself to Kharn as the Supreme Grand Master of the Dark Angels.
-Kharns reacts:
+- During "The Trials of Azrael" the titular Azrael fights Kharn the Betrayer, during which Azrael proudly declares himself to Kharn as the Supreme Grand Master of the Dark Angels.
+Kharn reacts: